Ritzaren/GamePause/README.md

 ## 📝 Notes
 - The program must be running in the background for the Pause/Break functionality to work.
-- Use the tray icon to exit or rebuild the whitelist after editing `games.txt`.
+- Use the tray icon to rebind hotkey, exit or rebuild the whitelist after editing `games.txt`.

 ## 📄 License
 This project is distributed under a custom license.